 Are potentially hazardous tools, cleaning fluids etc stored in a safe, locked place?

-Do you have checks on all electrical equipment and use socket covers when they are not in use?
+Do you have checks on all electrical equipment?

 Is the building well lit internally and externally especially around entrance points?

 Windows in Doors